 Procedures related to logical access control are centrally managed within their respective environments and are based on the principles of authorized approval, least privilege, role-based access, and segregation of duties.
-All network segmentation and network access controls are managed and overseen by Information Security.
+All network segmentation and network access controls are reviewed and must be approved by the cybersecurity organization.

 Employee education and training on potential security threats is a key component of our cybersecurity program and it is conducted on an ongoing basis, with additional emphasis during the annual Cybersecurity Awareness Month.
 We ensure the latest software releases and security patches are implemented for all operating systems and applications installed, deploy multi-factor authentication to access Telesat computers and applications and active password management.
 We provide additional emphasis and training to ensure employees recognize phishing attempts and immediately report them.
-In October 2023, Telesat's cybersecurity team led Cybersecurity Month communications campaigns with weekly videos and interactive training to reiterate key security themes, achieving high employee engagement across the organization.
+In October 2024, Telesat's cybersecurity team led Cybersecurity Month communications campaigns with weekly tips, quizzes and interactive training to reiterate key security themes, achieving high employee engagement across the organization.